JonathanBowker/AI-model-cards-template/README.md

 - **ML-knowledgeable** individuals can be informed on different options for fine-tuning, model combination, or additional rules and constraints to help curate models for intended use cases without requiring technical expertise.
 - **Impacted individuals** who may be affected by a model can better understand how it works or use information in the Model Passport to pursue remedies.

-Model Cards serve to disclose information about a trained machine learning model.
+Model Catalogues serve to disclose information about a trained machine learning model.
 This includes how it was built, what assumptions were made during its development, what type of model behaviour different cultural, demographic, or phenotypic population groups may experience, and an evaluation of how well the model cards with respect to those groups.

-# ML Model Card
+# ML Model Catalogue
 ## 1. Model Details
 This section of the model card should serve to answer basic questions regarding the model version, type and other details etc.
  - **Model Developer** - Which person or organisation developed the model?
 This can be used by all stakeholders to infer details pertaining to model development and potential conflicts of interest.